BJCaasenbrood/SorotokiCode/index.md

 <script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>
 <div align="center"> <img src="./bin/src/softrobot.png" width="650"> </div> <br/>

 [**Sorotoki**](https://bjcaasenbrood.github.io/SorotokiCode/) is an open-source MATLAB toolkit that includes an array of modeling and designing tools for soft robotics.
-Due to its scientific diversity, a systematic approach of researching or developing such robotic platforms can be significantly challenging.
-With the goal to bridge these multi-disciplinary gaps, Sorotoki aims to incorporate multiple scientific disciplines in a single toolkit, including continuum mechanics, dynamic system- and control theory, topology optimization, computer graphics, and many more!
+Due to its scientific diversity, exploring the field of soft robotics can be significantly challenging.
+With the aim to bridge this multi-disciplinary gap, Sorotoki aims to incorporate several layers of scientific disciplines in one toolkit.
+Examples include: continuum mechanics, dynamic system- and control theory, topology optimization, computer graphics, and much more!

 # Installation
 Download the latest stable version ([.zip](https://github.com/BJCaasenbrood/SorotokiCode/zipball/master) or [.tar](https://github.com/BJCaasenbrood/SorotokiCode/tarball/master)), and unpack the compressed folder at any desired directory.
-Alternatively, you can directly clone the repository with git:
+Alternatively, you can directly clone the repository with the command:
 ```git
 git clone https://github.com/BJCaasenbrood/SorotokiCode.git
 ```